-After Illidan’s departure from the Azeroth at the end of World of Warcraft: Legion, Maiev aimed her talents towards the protection and preservation of the kaldorei.
-She returned to Kalimdor and even joined the Fourth War that took place during World of Warcraft: Battle for Azeroth.
+After Illidan’s departure from Azeroth in World of Warcraft: Legion, Maiev aimed her talents toward protecting the kaldorei.
+She returned to Kalimdor and even joined the Fourth War during World of Warcraft: Battle for Azeroth.
 Maiev acted as an Alliance commander during the battle of Darkshore.
 Under her instruction, the night elven forces successfully pushed the Horde out of the area.

 Garona Halforcen, Assassin of Kings

-Garona Halforcen was the product of an orc and a Draenei, and one of the few half-breeds of the Bladewind Clan to survive past childhood.
+Garona Halforcen was born to an orc and a Draenei.
+She is one of the few half-breeds of the Bladewind Clan to survive past childhood.
 Growing up, she was ferocious, adaptive, and intelligent.
 The half-orc was quick to learn new languages and capable of using nearly any weapon given to her.
 Gul’dan even gave her two daggers made in Blackhand’s foundry by the name of Anguish and Sorrow for special assassinations.
-Because of her talents, she was among the first parties to raid Azeroth; this lead to her capture by the Guardian Medivh.
+Because of her talents, she was among the first to raid Azeroth, where she was captured by the Guardian Medivh.

 Meeting Medivh changed much for the assassin.
-Her allegiances began to shift because of the respect she felt for the magus; she was introduced to the possibility of a life away from the clutches of Gul’dan.
-Their relationship deepened and led to a son, a half-orc named Med’an; however, Garona’s life never simplified the way she hoped it would.
+Her allegiances shifted because of her respect for the magus.
+For the first time, she saw the possibility of a life away from the clutches of Gul’dan.
+The relationship between Garona and Medivh deepened and led to a son, a half-orc named Med’an.
+However, Garona’s life never simplified the way she hoped it would.
 After she unwillingly assassinated King Llane Wrynn, Garona swore fealty to the Horde for the sake of her son.
-She spent the next years of her life dealing with suspicion because of her former position as Gul’dan’s spy, maneuvering politics, and using her skills to serve multiple causes she believed in.
+She spent the following years dealing with suspicion because of her former position as Gul’dan’s spy, maneuvering politics, and using her skills to serve multiple causes she believed in.
 All the while, she watched over her son from afar.